Global IPOs rise on stock market rebound, private equity exits

 Large private equity-backed companies planning IPOs later this year include eye care company Bausch & Lomb Inc, technology products retailer CDW Corp, theme park operator Sea World Parks and Entertainment and testing services company Quintiles Transnational Corp.

-“Public market investors are more comfortable today with leverage on IPOs because their outlook on the business environment is more optimistic than it was in the past,” said Mary Ann Deignan, head of equity capital markets for the Americas at Bank of America Merrill Lynch (BAC.N).
+“Public market investors are more comfortable today with leverage on IPOs because their outlook on the business environment is more optimistic than it was in the past,” said Mary Ann Deignan, head of equity capital markets for the Americas at Bank of America Merrill Lynch.

 “That leads us to be able to go to financial sponsors and give them new advice about companies that we told them a year ago they couldn’t take public.”